-Sunflower has abundant health benefits that ensure you a healthy living in the long run.
-You can reap the health benefits of sunflower in two different ways; one from sunflower seeds and the other from sunflower oil.
-Sunflower seeds improve digestion, brain power and cardiovascular system; it is rich in magnesium, potassium, selenium, zinc and iron.
-On the other hand, sunflower oil keeps away heart diseases and is a great skin moisture retainer.
+Sunflowers have abundant health benefits that ensure a healthy life in the long run.
+You can reap the health benefits of sunflowers in two different ways; one way is from sunflower seeds and the other is from sunflower oil.
+Sunflower seeds improve digestion, brain power, and the functioning of the cardiovascular system; it is rich in magnesium, potassium, selenium, zinc and iron.
+On the other hand, sunflower oil prevents heart diseases and is a great skin moisture retainer.

-The beautiful sunflower plant with its bright yellow petals is a great treat to the eyes.
-These petals have a seed-studded center.
-The grayish-green seeds are encased in tear-dropped shaped gray or black shells with black and white stripes.
-These seeds have high oil content and have been one of the primary sources used to yield polyunsaturated oil.
-The sunflower seeds with shell have mild nutty taste and tender texture.
+The beautiful sunflower plant, with its bright yellow petals is a great treat to the eyes.
+These petals have a seed-studded center, while the grayish-green seeds are encased in tear drop-shaped gray or black shells with black and white stripes.
+These seeds have a high oil content and have been one of the primary sources used to acquire polyunsaturated oil.
+The sunflower seeds with shells have a mild nutty taste and a tender texture.

 Sunflower seeds are very low in cholesterol and sodium, thereby protect your heart.
 These seeds are a good source of vitamin B6, thiamin, magnesium, copper, phosphorus, manganese and selenium, and are rich in vitamin E (Alpha Tocopherol).
 To keep your daily nutrition upright, you should opt for these seeds.
 Sunflower seeds are also very good for your digestion and brain health.